sight-hkust/course-project-submission-template/README.md

 ### Supporting files

-This can be presentation slides, explanatory video (walkthrough guide) or instruction manual for how to use your product/prototype.
-Any other materials that are relevant to the project.
+This can be 3D model files, presentation slides, explanatory video (walkthrough guide) or instruction manual for how to use your product/prototype.
+Any other materials that are relevant to the project in general.

 ### Open Source License and Creative Commons